FujiwaraTakuya/Fujis-Endosoma/Endosoma/Pokemon TD6 Moves.md

 - Flash - The user flashes a bright light that reduces the accuracy of Moves to Hit by -1 Category against all enemies within line-of-sight, all Targets making a Disadvantage Test to negate the effect; this effect is ignored by creatures without eyes, are blind, or are unable to see anything.

-- Focus Energy - The user focuses itself intensely, making all of their Tests that land on 6s on Moves that deal damage deal extra base damage based off the Move and the user's boosted stats; if a Move already has this effect in its description, the Test is instead increased by +1 Category.
+- Focus Energy - The user focuses itself intensely, making all damaging Moves be able to Crit; if a Move can already Crit, the difficulty to land a Crit decreases by +1.

 - Follow Me - The user draws attention to themselves, making all enemy Targets within line-of-sight of the user during the usage of this Move will Target their next Move(s) during their Turn at the user.